Android-PowerUser/Test/README.md

-## Screen Operator (In development stage)
+## Screen Operator

 This Android app operates the screen with commands from vision LLMs.

-### Waiting list
+### Become a Tester
-Get notified with an E-Mail. https://docs.google.com/forms/d/1wQiKmP9R2PTmZQe_1ZAp3KCv9M8_d9nlqoLsLot2M-I/edit
+In early test state I must all E-Mails enter in the list of the Google Play Console. https://docs.google.com/forms/d/1wQiKmP9R2PTmZQe_1ZAp3KCv9M8_d9nlqoLsLot2M-I/edit You get a notification when it starts.

 ### Video